Solomon R. Guggenheim Museum: Annex

-A ten-story tower at the museum's northeastern corner, with offices, artist's studios and apartments, included in Wright's 1951 plan for the museum was a rectangular structure, aligned on a north–south axis, and would have contained porches at each story on the northern and southern elevations.
+A ten-story tower at the museum's northeastern corner, with offices, artist's studios and apartments, included in Wright's 1951 plan for the museum, was a rectangular structure, aligned on a north–south axis; it would have contained porches at each story on the northern and southern elevations.
 Wright's original plan for the tower went unrealized, largely for financial reasons, until the 1990–1992 renovation and expansion.
 Instead William Wesley Peters designed a shorter wing on the site in 1968, with two double-height floors.
-This wing was made of concrete, with relief carvings of squares and octagons on its facade, and housed the museum's library, storage space, and the Thannhauser Gallery.
+This wing was made of concrete, with relief carvings of squares and octagons on its facade, and housed the museum's library, storage space and the Thannhauser Gallery.
 Its steel framework could accommodate the weight of six additional stories if it were expanded.

-Gwathmey Siegel & Associates designed a 10-story annex that was finally built in the renovation.
+Gwathmey Siegel & Associates designed a 10-story annex that was built during the 1990s renovation.
 The annex, measuring 32 ft wide and 135 ft tall, uses the 1968 wing's steel framework.
 During the renovation, Gwathmey Siegel removed the 1968 concrete facade and replaced it with a limestone grid.
 They analyzed Wright's original sketches when they designed the tower.

 Interior

-The core part of Guggenheim's interior consists of the monitor section to the north, the larger main gallery to the south, and a lecture hall beneath the main gallery.
+The core part of Guggenheim's interior consists of the monitor section to the north, the larger main gallery to the south and a lecture hall beneath the main gallery.
 To the east of the main entrance is the bookstore, in the area that was originally part of the museum's driveway.
 To the south of the main entrance is a small circular vestibule, which contains a floor with metal arcs and a low plaster ceiling with recessed lighting.
 South of the main rotunda is a cafe, added during the 1990s renovation.

 The triangular service core, at the northeast corner of the main gallery, contains an elevator and a staircase.
 The staircase wraps around the elevator, which is housed within a semicircular shaft; the core also contains restrooms and mechanical areas.
 According to author Robert McCarter, Wright had used "complete geometries" for the stairs and ramps because he wanted visitors to experience the museum on foot.
 Other rooms, such as the staff kitchen, were designed with curved equipment because of the interior's unusual design.
 The museum's interior is generally painted white, and parts of the interior are repainted nearly every day.